Boise State vs. Colorado State College Football Odds, Plays and Insights - NewsBreak

 - This season, the Broncos have just two against the spread wins in five games as a favorite of 2.5 points or more.

-- Boise State's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Boise State's games this year have hit the over on two of seven set point totals (28.6%).

-- Boise State is 4-1 against the spread and 3-2 overall in games when it scores more than 20.4 points.
+- When Boise State puts up more than 20.4 points, it is 4-1 against the spread and 3-2 overall.

-- Boise State is 3-3 against the spread and 3-3 overall when the team amasses over 295.3 yards.
+- Boise State is 3-3 against the spread and 3-3 overall when the team amasses more than 295.3 yards.

-- The Broncos have turned the ball over 10 times this season, one more turnover than the Rams have forced (9).
+- This year, the Broncos have turned the ball over 10 times, one more than the Rams' takeaways (9).

 - Find the latest spread and moneyline odds for Boise State at SISportsbook .